Our School

 To shift from a reactive and aversive approach for managing problem behavior to one that is preventive and positive by creating proactive strategies for defining, teaching, and supporting appropriate student behaviors to create a positive school environment.
 The system is based on a three-tier structure:

 • Tier I prevention focuses on preventing the development of new cases of problem behaviors by focusing on all students and staff, across all school settings.
+We believe if you want a behavior, we must teach the behavior.

 • Tier II prevention focuses on reducing the number of existing cases of problem behaviors by establishing efficient and rapid responses to problem behavior.